+31 (0)6 57 27 64 27 | info@adoa.eu

 Ambassador: Nina Warink

-Nina is a content creator and has over 550.000 followers on Instagram alone.
-She also writes cookbooks, has her own bikini and clothing line and you may also know her from the Hunted VIPS programme.
-Nina did not just become an ambassador for our foundation.
-She herself does not have ADOA, but she does have several family members with this disease.
+Nina is a content creator and has more than 550.000 followers on Instagram alone.
+She also writes cookbooks, has her own kitchen textile line called NINÉ Kitchenware, makes the podcasts VrouwMiBo and Kibbeling and you may also know her from the program Hunted VIPS.
+Nina did not become an ambassador for our foundation for no reason.
+She does not have ADOA herself, but she does have several family members with this disease.
+Nina wants to use her fame to create more awareness about ADOA.
+For example, she sells clothing, the proceeds of which go to scientific research into ADOA.
+In September 2022, she made an impressive documentary about ADOA.
+Watch the documentary WAZIG – Living with ADOA on YouTube >

 ANBI status